it-all/pageflow/README.md

 # phpInit
-Initialize a PHP page controller app with autoload, important PHP settings, and a custom error handler.
+Initialize a PHP page controller app with autoload, important PHP settings, a custom error handler, and PHPMailer access.

 ## Installation & Usage
 Clone this repo